Natural Deodorant Alternative Recipes

 I wasn’t doing this to try to save money, because honestly, I have a small stock pile of de-o that I got for usually $.50 or less, and in some cases free.
 It would be easier just to use a de-o stick, but they don’t always work great for me.
+But really baking soda is SO incredibly frugal, especially if you get the big bag at Costco, (which may last you a lifetime).
+I am sure it cost way less than a penny per application.
 Anyway, I am now singing the praises of baking soda.

 If you decide to try it, give it at least 3 weeks.
 I think it takes a couple of weeks for your body to adjust to it.
 It may seem a bit grainy at first, but that went away for me after about a week.
 I don’t notice any graininess anymore…at all.
 Give it a try; it is amazing!
 The only negative side for me is that baking soda can be a bit messy in apply it.
 Do you have any suggestions?
 I have not found a way to get around that.
 I also don’t worry about the baking soda getting on my clothes because regular deodorant does that anyway, and it is good in the laundry.

 - a damp armpit, or damp fingers to apply